RahimaDev/Planar_Polygons_Detection/README.md

 # First Part: Plane estimation

-1. It estimates the parameters of the plane using MAC.
+1. It estimates the plane parameters  using MAC.
 2. It selects the inliers of the estimated plane.
 3. It uses the least squares fitting to estimate the average  plane of these inliers.
 4. It removes these inliers  from an input point cloud.